Deski9/Knowledge-RAG/README.md

 # Knowledge-RAG

 A prototype Retrieval-Augmented Generation (RAG) system for querying books and documents.
 This project demonstrates ingestion, caching, chunking, embeddings, semantic retrieval, and LLM-based question answering using FAISS, CrossEncoder reranking, and Ollama.
+The codebase is modularized with reusable utility modules for ingestion, embeddings, and querying, and includes a Streamlit UI with document upload.

 ---